AI Agent Task Board: Manage Claude Code, Cursor & Gemini CLI in One Place

 Can I use this for non-coding tasks?

 Yes.
 The same task board works for research, writing, analysis, and other tasks.
 Create squads for different use cases: Dev Team, Content Team, Research Team.
+For examples, see our AI Agent Content Writing Workflow and AI Agent Sales Outreach Workflow.

 How secure is my API key?